👋 Introduction

 🛠️ How to Use Cursor AI (Step-by-Step)

-Visit https://www.cursor.so and download the appropriate version for macOS, Windows, or Linux.
+Visit the Cursor website and download the appropriate version for macOS, Windows, or Linux.

 ✅ Step 2: Sign In